Copper: Recycling

-Like aluminium, copper is recyclable without any loss of quality, both from raw state and from manufactured products.
-In volume, copper is the third most recycled metal after iron and aluminium.
-An estimated 80% of all copper ever mined is still in use today.
 According to the International Resource Panel's Metal Stocks in Society report, the global per capita stock of copper in use in society is 35–55 kg.
 Much of this is in more-developed countries (140–300 kg per capita) rather than less-developed countries (30–40 kg per capita).
+In 2001, a typical automobile contained 20–30 kg of copper.
+By 2014, the copper and copper alloy content of internal combustion engine vehicles decreased to 16.8 kg, but increased again to 24.5 kg by 2023.
+At the same time, a battery electric vehicle already contains around 91 kg of copper and copper alloys.